defaultex/d3pda-quarm/README.md

 ### What's included in the UI
 * An re-skin of the default templates.
-* Player window with an integrate stat sub-window.
+* Player window with an integrate stat sub-window and server tick indicator.
 * Group window.
 * Spell Casting window with tinted spell slots, spell names, and integrated casting gauge.
 * Target window.